bazmurphy/immersive-go-course/projects/buggy-app/NOTES.md

 `as.authClient` is SET at this point from the client (created just above)

 `mux` is created by `as.Handler()`
-mux is an abbreviation of multiplex
+-mux is an abbreviation of multiplex
-which is the root handler that works out where to route the various requests
+-which is the root handler that works out where to route the various requests

 `server` is created from a new `http.Server{}` taking
 `Addr: listen` (which is the `listen` port created above)